 After all of this done, we were set for the sport day, my big project.
 Even the weather seemed to play along on this day.
 Unarguably two outsourced sport activities were the main attraction.
 The first one to be Archery and second one, way more spectacular, Kiiking.

-al sport in the country, and it literally translates to “swinging”.
+Kiiking is considered the national sport in the country, and it literally translates to “swinging”.
 Just imagine a swing with stiff beams to the top instead of chains and you are standing on it.
 Additionally, your arms and legs are getting fixed to the beams for safety reasons.
 And this is more than necessary, because the goal of this sport is to make a rollover.
 If one sees it for the first time in action, he/she is just flabbergasted and frankly speaking a bit scared to try it out.
 Nevertheless, I used this maybe once in a lifetime chance to test my skill on the swing and actually performed the rollover every time I tried.
 But be warned, it is one of the most exhausting activities you can do.

 Unfortunately, right before we wanted to plan a game of football and rounders, the weather shifted, and a severe rain came upon Hargla for over an hour.
 This didn’t stop us from continuing the day.
 We just moved inside and improvised with some table tennis.
 In the end the sun come out again and we were able to finish this nice day with a match of volleyball.